zhiming99/rpc-frmwrk/ridl/README.md

 ```

 Currently `ridlc` can output skelton code in C++, Python and Java.
-In the future, it will be able to generate `C#` project as well.
+In the future, it will be able to generate C# code as well.

 ### Output for C++ project